-ACTING The acting curriculum is an intensive three-year The acting curriculum is an intensive three-year conservatory training program.
+The acting curriculum is an intensive three-year conservatory training program.
 Students follow an integrated curriculum in which all subjects are directly related and in which no course is optional.
 Students in acting are expected to develop technical proficiency in voice, speech, movement, and acting.
-The curriculum emphasizes frequent public performance in predominately classic plays produced in a wide variety of theatrical styles and genres, with continual studio work on the development and genres, with continual studio work on the development of skill leading to artistry.
+The curriculum emphasizes frequent public performance in predominately classic plays produced in a wide variety of theatrical styles and genres, with continual studio work on the development of skill leading to artistry.